GLCNI/eigenlayer-docs/my-website/docs/native-restaking.md

 2. [**Create a new validator for Native restaking:**](for-new-validators.md) setup of a new validator for restaking with EigenLayer.

+### Definitions:

+**EigenPod:** is a custom contract created by native restakers to opt their validator into native restaking.
+The **EigenPod contract address** is what must be set as the **validator withdrawal address**.

+**Controller Account:** the address that creates the EigenPod contract, this address is responsible for all subsequent restaking and withdrawal operations from that EigenPod. _This can be any Ethereum address under control of the native restaker._

+:warning: EigenLayer Native Restaking is not yet compatible with RocketPool validators, do not attempt to set minipool withdrawal addresses to EigenPods.

 :warning: Please read this entire guide before launching your new validator or integrating your existing validator.

-:memo:  To learn more or setup your Ethereum Validator please follow this link from the [Ethereum Foundation.](https://launchpad.ethereum.org/)